 As of the moment, there are no direct flights to Surigao City.
 You can take a flight from Manila to Cebu then Cebu to Surigao City.
 Alternatively, you can take a flight to Butuan City and from Butuan take a van or bus to Surigao City.
 Vans bound for Surigao City are available at the airport and near the bus terminal.
 Van fare to Surigao City is Php 180.00 ($ 3.60 USD).

 For the bus, you need to ride a multicab at the airport to get to the bus terminal.
 The bus name is Bachelor.
 Look for the one bound for Surigao City.
 The multicab fare is Php 20.00 ($ 0.40 USD) and bus fare to Surigao City is Php 230.00 ($ 4.60 USD).
 The travel time for the van is around 2.5 to 3 hours while it takes 4 hours for the bus.
 However, I prefer taking the bus since it is more comfortable and safer (vans are overloaded).

 To get to Bitaog Beach from Surigao City, you have two options:

-- Option 2: You can contact our boatman Kuya Jimmy at 09071178718.
+- Option 2: You can contact our boatman Kuya Jimmy at 09071178718 or 09177070266.
 He’ll pick you up at Punta Bilang-bilang in Surigao City and will take you to Bitaog Beach.
 You can also ask him to do a side trip to Duyos Beach.